etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

   We will go on introducing the ironic project, it's place on the cloud landscape and typical bare metal management work flow.

-  In the end we will give you an idea what's coming next in ironic.
+  In the end we will give you an idea what future holds for ironic.

 Why bare metal allocation
 -------------------------